pystardust/ytfzf/README.md

 ## Bugs

 * _dwm with swallow patch: Images don't render when looped (ie, option -l)_
-- _If thubnails are not working `.Xautority` might be causing it.
+- _If thumbnails are not working `.Xauthority` might be causing it.
 Try deleting `.Xauthority` and relogging._